-Using the above example, you could be charged an early repayment charge (ERC) on £40,000.
+Using the above example, you could be charged an early repayment charge (ERC).
 This is because £40,000 of the loan has been paid earlier than anticipated.
-The loan to value remains at 80%, as the mortgage is being ported over.
+The loan-to-value remains at 80% as the mortgage is being ported over.

-If your mortgage is currently on a standard variable rate (SVR), then you may escape having to pay any early repayment charges.
-That said, it all depends on the conditions of your mortgage.
+You won’t need to pay any early repayment charges if your current mortgage is on a standard variable rate (SVR).
+That being said, it all depends on the conditions of your mortgage.
 Our specialists can look at your current mortgage conditions to give you a better understanding of what charges you’re likely to pay.